Keep Calm, Summer's On!

 Seton Hall offers many interesting, challenging summer classes and programs for students who want to earn credit toward a degree, delve into a new subject, or study abroad.
 Whether you are enrolled at the University, returning home from another school, or looking for a genuine college experience while still in high school, Seton Hall is a place to enrich your mind and your summer.

-The University has hundreds of exciting courses scheduled from May through July.
+The University has hundreds of exciting courses scheduled from May through early August.

 Why not fulfill prerequisites or explore a new major in smaller, more intimate classes taught by some of Seton Hall's finest faculty at our South Orange campus.
 Select from a variety of course options, including traditional and online classes, during sessions that run from two, to five weeks long.